Introduction

 - Palm oil (usually not allowed in some countries unless refined and sealed)

-Prohibited or Restricted:
+Prohibited or Restricted Items:

 - Fresh fruits and vegetables